-At Florida Teachers of Tomorrow, we’re proud of the personal commitment and relationship we have with each of our candidates and interns.
-Our success is contingent on the candidate’s success, not only through completion of the certification process, but through the representation of our program as the leading source of the finest professional, innovative, and honorable educators in the state of Florida.
+At Nevada Teachers of Tomorrow, we’re proud of the personal commitment and relationship we have with each of our candidates and interns.
+Our success is contingent on the candidate’s success, not only through completion of the licensure process, but through the representation of our program as the leading source of the finest professional, innovative, and honorable educators in the state of Nevada.

 A. The professional educator demonstrates responsibility to oneself as an ethical professional by: